logo

 What should I do if my baby has difficulty latching due to inverted nipples?

 Inverted nipples can make latching tricky, but using nipple shields or stimulating the nipple before feeding can help your baby latch more effectively.
+Starting nipple massage from the 8th month of pregnancy or whenever concerns arise can also help improve the feeding experience.

 What can I do to prevent sore nipples while breastfeeding?

-Ensure a deep latch where your baby takes in both the nipple and part of the areola.
+Ensure a deep latch where your baby takes in the nipple and part of the areola.
 If you feel pain, break the latch and reposition